 The COVID-19 pandemic has had a significant impact on the global economy, our clients' businesses, and on our operations, financial performance, and visibility of business outlook.
-It has required organizations around the world, including WNS, to re-think their business strategies around service delivery, workforce management, information technology, cyber security and data privacy.
+It has required organizations around the world, including our Company, to re-think their business strategies around service delivery, workforce management, information technology, cyber security and data privacy.
 The pandemic has played a major role in reshaping the global economy and demand for our services from a number of our clients across industries, depending on the ability of each client, and the nature of their industries, products and services, in coping with the "new normal".

 We have seen a deterioration in many of our clients' businesses, and the outlook going forward remains uncertain and volatile.
 Our revenue has faced pressure from declined clients' demand volumes, delays in new business ramp-ups.
-However, for fiscal 2022 and the nine months ended December 31, 2022, we experienced revenue improvement on a year-on-year basis, as our clients' businesses began to recover.
-Such improvement was driven by broad-based revenue growth across verticals and service offerings and reduced COVID-19 headwinds.
-These benefits more than offset the impact of wage increases, increased facility-related and business continuity costs.
+However, for fiscal 2022, fiscal 2023 and the six months ended September 30, 2023, we experienced revenue improvement on a year-on-year basis, as our clients' businesses began to recover.
+Such improvement was driven by broad-based revenue growth across operating segments and service offerings and reduced COVID-19 headwinds.
+These benefits more than offset the impact of wage increases and increased facility-related and business continuity costs.

 We have a business continuity planning mechanism in place and are actively working to understand our clients' changing requirements, adapt delivery to a "hybrid" model, ensure data security, prioritize critical processes, adjust service levels and manage discretionary costs (such as travel costs) and fixed costs (such as personnel costs).
-Our "hybrid" delivery capability steadily improved throughout fiscal 2022 and the first nine months of fiscal 2023, from delivering over 80% of our clients' requirements in April 2020 to 100% of our clients' requirements in the second, third and fourth quarters of fiscal 2022 and in the first nine months of fiscal 2023.
+Our "hybrid" delivery capability steadily improved throughout fiscal 2022 and fiscal 2023, from delivering over 80% of our clients' requirements in April 2020 to 100% of our clients' requirements in the second, third and fourth quarters of fiscal 2022 and throughout fiscal 2023 and the first half of fiscal 2024.
 In addition, we have also worked, and continue to work with national, state, and local authorities, so as to comply with applicable rules and regulations related to "hybrid" and "work from home" models.